themehunk/themehunk-megamenu-plus/readme.txt

 == Description ==

-**ThemeHunk Megamenu** ThemeHunk Megamenu is a free, fast and most user friendly plugin available for WordPress.
-This plugin comes with complete styling options for normal and mega menu, You can add page, post, widgets, products, text and custom link in the menu.
-You can create mega menu for shop, agency, blog, magazine websites.
+**ThemeHunk Megamenu Plus**

+Looking to enhance your WordPress menu?
+ThemeHunk Megamenu is your go-to plugin!
+This free, lightning-fast solution offers complete styling options for both normal and mega menus.
+Whether you're adding pages, posts, widgets, products, text, or custom links, this plugin has you covered.
+Perfect for various website types including shops, agencies, blogs, and magazines, ThemeHunk Megamenu ensures your menu stands out while maintaining functionality.
+This is an easy-to-use responsive drop-down menu builder.
+You can add background images and colour separately for each menu.
+Elevate your site's navigation effortlessly with ThemeHunk Megamenu!

 [ThemeHunk Megamenu](https://themehunk.com/product/themehunk-megamenu/)   |  [Docs](https://themehunk.com/docs/themehunk-mega-menu/)

 **Key Features:-**

-* Drag and Drop menu Builder
+* Drag and Drop Mega Menu Builder.
+* 150+ Free Icon Collections.
+* 100% Responsive for All Devices.
-* Styling options for default menu.
+* Styling Options for the Default Menu.
-* Styling options for Megamenu.
+* Styling Options for Megamenu.
+* Display menu using Automatic Integration, Block, Widget or Shortcode.
 * Support page, post, widgets, products, text and custom link in the mega menu.
 * Unlimited row and column builder.
-* 24x7 support available for free product too [http://www.themehunk.com/support](http://www.themehunk.com/support).

 == Installation ==